Making ends meet during retirement can be a challenge. But there are many ways to reduce your expenses without sacrificing your quality of life.

 If you no longer have dependents, the money you’re spending on life insurance might be better spent on meeting your daily needs.
 Canceling a term or a whole life policy could be to your advantage.

 “If you plan appropriately, it can make a lot of sense to drop your life insurance,” Brandon Renfro, a financial adviser and an assistant professor of finance at East Texas Baptist University, tells Money Talks News.

 A 2018 AARP survey found that 76% of Americans age 50 and older prefer to remain in their current homes as long as possible, but only 46% expect to be able to do so.

 If you take steps now to make your home safe and accessible as you age, however, you might improve your odds of staying in your home longer.
 And if you’re able to “age in place,” rather than moving into an assisted-living facility or nursing home, you’ll likely also save money.

-So take a look at your home and consider changes that would help you as you age.
-For example, carpeting hard floors can reduce the chance or injuries from falls.
+So, take a look at your home and consider changes that would help you as you age.
+For example, carpeting hard floors can reduce the chances of injuries from falls.
 Adding grab bars and safety mats in the shower can reduce the chance of losing your footing.